Reavey and O'Dowd killings: Perpetrators

 RUC SPG officer John Weir, in his affidavit made to Irish Supreme Court Justice Henry Barron, named those involved in the Reavey shootings as Robert McConnell (a soldier of the British Army's Ulster Defence Regiment), Laurence McClure (an RUC SPG officer), James Mitchell, and another man.
 In a meeting with Eugene Reavey, the RUC officer heading the investigation also named McConnell, McClure and Mitchell as suspects.
 Anthony Reavey's description of the man carrying the submachine gun closely fits that of McConnell, despite the gunman having worn a black woollen balaclava.
 McConnell was implicated in the 1974 Dublin car bombings and many sectarian attacks.

-In 2021, the Police Ombudsman asked prosecutors to decide whether there is enough evidence to charge a former RUC officer with the Reavey killings.
+In 2021, the Police Ombudsman asked prosecutors to decide whether there was enough evidence to charge a former RUC officer with the Reavey killings.

 Weir named Mid-Ulster UVF leader Robin "the Jackal" Jackson (died 1998) as the main gunman in the O'Dowd shootings.
 Investigating officers told Barney O'Dowd that Jackson was involved but they did not have enough evidence to charge him.
 Jackson was also named as having a key role in the 1974 Dublin car bombings, Miami Showband massacre and a series of sectarian killings.
 A number of sources claim he was an RUC Special Branch agent.

 Human rights group the Pat Finucane Centre (PFC), along with the families of those killed, have stated their belief that the killings were part of "a security-force-inspired 'dirty war' aimed at terrorising the Catholic/Nationalist community into isolating the IRA" and were "intended to provoke a bloody and ever escalating response" from the IRA.
 This would then bring about tougher measures against it from both governments, and/or "provoke a civil war".
 John Weir, a former member of the group who carried out the attacks, said they wanted to provoke a civil war, believing that if civil war erupted they could then "crush the other side".